mwallace5270/hot-dust/README.md

 ## Data avalibility
-The data that was utilized to the train and test the model can be found on [Zendo](https://doi.org/10.5281/zenodo.11098890).
+The model was trained with with [simulated data](https://doi.org/10.5281/zenodo.11149300) and tested with [VIIRS data](https://doi.org/10.5281/zenodo.11098890).
+The sets of data used are stored on Zendo.